webplatform/docs/html/elements/index.md

-{{Page_Title}}
+{{Page_Title|HTML Elements}}
 {{Flags
 |Content=Grammar/Spelling
 |Editorial notes=In the Name/Summary table, the typography for the element names should be consistent from entry to entry.
 In some rows, names are in bold; in others, in angle brackets; in others, in quotation marks.
 }}
 {{Standardization_Status}}
 {{API_Name}}